SaveBetter (Raisin) Review 2023: Is SaveBetter Legit?

 Now that we’re back in a rising rates environment, bank CDs are becoming an attractive option to earn attractive yields if you’re seeking a fixed income.

-The rates are higher than an online savings account, but the investment term is usually from 9 months to 24 months.
+The rates are higher than an online savings account, but the investment term is usually nine to 24 months.
 However, they do have an offer of a 60-month (5-year) CD, though it’s not the highest rate at the moment.

-Unlike most CDs which require depositing at least $500 or $1,000, the minimum deposit is only $1 through SaveBetter.
+Unlike most CDs which require depositing at least $500 or $1,000, the minimum deposit is only $1 through Raisin.

-This low minimum investment makes it easy to build a CD ladder and earn a higher yield on the cash you won’t need for immediate expenses.
+This low minimum investment makes it easy to build a CD ladder and earns a higher yield on the cash you won’t need for immediate expenses.

 Additionally, the rates are competitive with other platforms.
-As a quick example, you might earn 5.00% on a 12-month CD term through SaveBetter but only 2.75% directly from a bank.
+For example, you might earn 5.00% on a 12-month CD term through Raisin but only 2.75% directly from a commercial bank.

 The best CD rates fluctuate regularly, but you can usually get the best returns with an 18-month or 24-month term.